 Tarmo made money by personalising analogue marketing channels:

 Oldtimer Tarmo aimed to offer personalised content relevant to his customer in every analogue marketing channel possible.
 This village shopkeeper knew his loyal customers well.
 He could call the landline of a customer who liked organic avocados and let them know that fresh avocados had just come in.
 Or he sent flyers, delivered with the newspaper that personalised his special avocado offers.
 Customers appreciated the targeted service, and Tarmo’s sales grew.

-Today’s digital shopkeeper can offer a similar custom service, helped by a digital audience management system called a DMP – Data Management Platform.
+Today’s digital shopkeeper can offer a similar customer service, helped by a digital audience management system called a DMP – Data Management Platform.

-If the customer begins the purchase of, say, an insurance product in an online store but leaves the process unfinished, she leaves behind a digital fingerprint.
-Afterwards, the online store reminds her of her unfinished purchase.
+If the customer begins purchasing, say, an insurance product in an online store but leaves the process unfinished, she leaves behind a digital fingerprint.
+Afterwards, the online store reminds her of her incomplete purchase.
 The customer also gets a reminder in the other marketing channels she uses.
 Advertisements on the subject she is interested in appear on her screen when she opens her email, SMS, news channel, social media or the company’s mobile app.
-She avoids wasting time on irrelevant offerings, but always receives offers that matter to her, which makes reading the ads more meaningful.
+She avoids wasting time on irrelevant offerings but always receives offers that matter to her, making reading the ads more meaningful.

 A typical customer might check her email at breakfast on her tablet, switch to using a mobile on her commuter train ride, and then work with a laptop in the office.
 Say she was looking at an investment product recommended by a friend in an email that she saw at breakfast.
 The DMP can offer her a seamless experience across all the devices.
 It detects from logins that all the devices belong to the right person.
 The targeted advertising experience remains consistent across the devices.
 Thanks to the DMP, the customer gets a reminder of her actions begun on another device.